kodecocodes/swift-algorithm-club/DiningPhilosophers/README.md

 It was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise, presented in terms of computers competing for access to tape drive peripherals.
 Soon after, Tony Hoare gave the problem its present formulation.

-This Swift implementation is based on the Chandy/Misra solution, and it uses the GCD Dispatch and Semaphone on the Swift cross platform.
+This Swift implementation is based on the Chandy/Misra solution, and it uses the GCD Dispatch and Semaphores on the Swift cross platform.

 # Problem statement